dhakarat/isnalyserjs/README.md

 ### Python Version

-If you are interested in this project, consider using the `python` twin of this project which is already released and can be installed via
+There is also a `Python` version of this project.
+If you are interested in this, you can install it via

 ```bash
 pip install isnalyser
 ```